Peter George (businessman): Career

 George's 37-year career with Hilton Group PLC started in 1963 when he joined Ladbroke Racing.
 He became managing director in 1976 and joined the Ladbroke Board in 1980.
 He was appointed vice chairman and joint managing director in 1990 with operating responsibilities for the group's hotels, racing and retail divisions.
 Eventually, following the merger between Ladbrokes plc and Hilton Group plc, George served as group chief executive of Hilton Group plc.
 In that role, he was instrumental in working with Steve Bollenbach in creating the strategic alliance in 1997 between Hilton Hotels Corporation and Hilton International (the lodging subsidiary of Hilton Group.)
 This alliance ultimately paved the way for the 2006 acquisition of Hilton International by Hilton Hotels Corporation.

-HRH Prince Charles cuts the ribbon on the Hilton Sandton with Peter George to his left.

 In 1994, when John Jackson was named chairman of Hilton Group Plc and Peter George as CEO, strategic reviews were conducted and Ladbrokes reentered the casino business with the purchase of three London casinos.
-Later, in 1997, Hilton International and Hilton Hotels Corporation enter into a worldwide marketing alliance and Ladbrokes' property division is shut down.
+Later, in 1997, Hilton International and Hilton Hotels Corporation entered into a worldwide marketing alliance and Ladbrokes' property division is shut down.
 In 1998, government regulators ruled Ladbrokes' ambitious purchase of the Coral chain at George's direction anticompetitive and Ladbrokes was forced to sell.

 George stepped down as CEO in May of 2000 in order to spend more time with his family and spend more time in the United States.
 His position was filled by David Michels, and he moved to Los Angeles to live with his wife Kay.
 In the US, he continued to serve in existing positions as a nonexecutive director on the board of US Airways Group Inc and as nonexecutive director of Hilton Hotels Corp in Beverly Hills.
 He joined Park Place Entertainment as the Head of International Development.
 Park Place later acquired Caesars Worldwide and changed its name to Caesars Entertainment.
 The company was bought in 2005 by Harrah's Entertainment, and George worked there until his death in 2007.

-Peter George seen shaking hands with HRH Prince Charles at a fundraising polo event.